 Our concern, in all cases of illness, is the welfare of the ill child and the health of all the other children in our care.
-If your child is ill, or shows signs of coming in for an infection, you must keep your child at home.
-The following are some symptoms of a serious illness:
+We have communicated to parents and continue to do so by email or in the parent handbook that if their child is ill, or shows signs of coming in for an infection, the parent must keep the child at home.
+Likewise it also implies to all employees.
+Stay home if you are sick or if you feel that you are not well and coming down with something then stay home.